Matveibos/rails_answers_and_guides/SQL_tutorial.md

 5. How you can get some row started not from first?

         SELECT * FROM my_table offset 5;
+6. How you can sorted rows?

+        SELECT * FROM my_table ORDER BY column_name;
+7. Sorted in reverse order?

+        SELECT * FROM my_table ORDER BY column_name DESC;
 6. How you can wrte comment in sql?

         -- my-comment